googlecodelabs/cloud-nebulous-serverless/cloud/nodejs/README.md

 ```
 *(hangs here)*

-If this happens to you, it is because you missed doing one of the following:
+If this happens to you, **run** `gcloud auth application-default login` to set your credentials and try again.

-- Created a public/private keypair and downloaded the key file as `credentials.json` in working directory
-- Set your application default credentials (`GOOGLE_APPLICATION_CREDENTIALS` environment variable) to point to `credentials.json`